ClusterHQ/flocker/docs/releasenotes/index.rst

 * Tested against Docker version 1.9.1.
 * The REST API now supports :ref:`conditional requests<conditional requests>` of the form "only create this dataset if the configuration hasn't changed since I last checked it", allowing for e.g. enforcement of metadata uniqueness.
-* Fixed a bug where :ref:`Flocker Plugin for Docker<plugin>` could not create a dataset that had the same name as a previously deleted dataset.
+* Fixed a bug where :ref:`Flocker plugin for Docker<plugin>` could not create a dataset that had the same name as a previously deleted dataset.
 * Now supporting Ubuntu 15.10 instead of Ubuntu 15.04 for the Flocker client.
 * Added documentation for the :ref:`EMC VMAX <emc-dataset-backend>` driver.
 * Region and zone configuration for AWS is now validated before use.